JansetBozkurt/Clinical-data-pediadric-rhabdoid-tumor/README.md

-# Clinical data pediadric rhabdoid tumor
+# Clinical data pediatric rhabdoid tumor
 1. Go to the page on cBioPortal: https://www.cbioportal.org/study/summary?id=rt_target_2018_pub
 2. Click on the "Download" tab in the study overview page.